Home

 It ought to be pointed out that interest rate changes may have an impact on share prices immediately, but their impact on the 'wider' economy take much more time to become effective.
 In fact, it is widely believed that an interest rate adjustment may not be fully felt for between 18 months and 2 years!

-This means that central bankers have the unenviable task of trying to predict the state of the economy long into the future when there are many imponderables and unknowns that can have a major impact.
 For this reason, many economists are highly critical of decisions - it is easy to get decisions wrong in such circumstances - but would never wish to have to make these decisions themselves.

 A lesser recognised tool for economic control is the supply of money into an economy and the rate at which 'old' money is retired.
 Some central banks still have the power to decide on the amount of funds an economy requires, though in many countries, politicians have wrested this decision from them.
 That means that politicians can make spending decisions that are independent of banker control.